teachingaway/teachingaway.github.io/pages/litigation.md

 ---

-We litigate complex contract and intellectual property disputes.
+We litigate complex contract and intellectual property disputes, including patent troll defense.
+We also help enforce legitimate IP rights in trade secret disputes, and in trademark appeals at the USPTO and litigation in federal court.

+## At the US Patent and Trademark Office

+## Federal Court

+## State Court